 The Florida Office of Financial Regulation (OFR) provides regulatory oversight for Florida’s financial services industry.
 The OFR was created in 2003 as the result of the Cabinet Reorganization Act of 2002.
 Although the OFR is a relatively new agency, its beginnings as a banking, consumer finance and securities regulator date back to the mid-1800s with the creation of the former Comptroller’s Office.

-The OFR reports to the Financial Services Commission made up of Governor Ron DeSantis and the members of the Florida Cabinet: Chief Financial Officer Jimmy Patronis, Attorney General Ashley Moody and Agriculture Commissioner Nikki Fried.
+The OFR reports to the Financial Services Commission made up of Governor Ron DeSantis and the members of the Florida Cabinet: Chief Financial Officer Jimmy Patronis, Attorney General Ashley Moody and Agriculture Commissioner Wilton Simpson.

 To protect Florida’s financial services consumers, promote a safe and sound financial marketplace, and contribute to the growth of Florida’s economy through fair, innovative, and excellent regulation of the financial services industry.